White Army: Composition

-All of them had their own uniforms and insignia, often copied from the uniform of the guard units of the Russian Imperial Army.

-According to supporters of the White movement, the White Guard is a military man devoted to his ideals (even though the officer, though the ordinary), who was ready to defend his Motherland and his specific ideas about duty, honour and justice with arms in hand.
+All of them had their own uniforms and formation patch, often copied from the uniform of the guard units of the Imperial Russian Army.
+According to supporters of the White movement, the White Guard is a military man devoted to his ideals who was ready to defend his Motherland and his specific ideas about duty, honour, and justice with arms in hand.